pascalcroteau/matrixset/README.md

 status](https://www.r-pkg.org/badges/version/matrixset)](https://CRAN.R-project.org/package=matrixset)
 <!-- badges: end -->

-A `matrixset` is a container of matrices, each having the same number of rows and columns and the same dimnames.
+A `matrixset` is a container of matrices (both `matrix` and types from `Matrix` package), each having the same number of rows and columns and the same dimnames.
 Moreover, each dimname must uniquely identify elements.

 While there is minimal support for `NULL` dimnames (and that is bound to change at some point in the future), it is strongly recommended to